saitamasahil/Pixel-Launcher-Extended/README.md

 ## Troubleshooting
 If you face any issues while using Pixel Launcher Extended then look into this section first before asking in support group on Telegram.

+### Overview suggestions & other hints like sharing images or links aren't showing in recent tabs
+Enable Overview suggestions from pixel launher extended's settings.

 ### Weather widget in At A Glance or Select feature in recent tabs not working
 Try updating Google App, Google Play Services, Android System Intelligence (ASI), Android System Webview, Google Calendar, Google Lens and all other Google apps from Play Store.
 We suggest you to use ROMs that have stock Pixel GApps by default.